LIFTINGSAFETY

 2.0 Standards and Legislation.

-Lifting beams are classified as lifting accessories and fall within the scope of the Supply of Machinery (Safety) Regulations 2008.
-The current harmonized standard for new lifting beams is BSEN13155:2003+A2:2009m: Cranes – Safety – Non Fixed Load lifting attachments.
+Lifting beams are classified as lifting accessories and fall within the scope of The Supply of Machinery (Safety) Regulations 2008.
+The harmonized standard for new lifting beams is BS EN 13155: 2003+A2: 2009 Cranes – Safety – Non-fixed load lifting attachments.
 This standard should be adopted as best practice to ensure conformity to the minimum requirements of the Machinery Directive.

 3.0 Design, Manufacture and Verification of Lifting Beams.